 Unless you are their auditor, stay away from questions that require your survey respondent to disclose their annual income.
 Respect their privacy and never demand sensitive information.
 Unless you are the auditor, of course!

-Awkward Question #8: The Puzzling Question
+Bad Survey Question #8: The Puzzling Question

 This one is rather obvious, but it’s amazing how many surveys get this wrong.
 Do not, at any cost, confuse your survey taker.